Table of Contents

 2. babies don’t have the physical skill or mental awareness to self-regulate like adults do.

 Your first instinct may be to check your baby’s hands and feet to see whether they feel cold but this is not a good way to tell if your baby is too cold.
 This is because a baby’s hands and feet are often exposed and as such normally will feel cold!
 If your baby’s hands and feet are cold, this does not necessarily mean that your baby is too cold!

 The best way to check your baby’s temperature is to feel their chest.
 Baby’s chest should feel warm.
 A lot of development is happening in the core of newborns so blood is naturally diverted to this area.

 When babies are cold, they use energy and oxygen to generate warmth.
-By keeping your baby at his or her optimal temperature, they can conserve energy and build up reserves.
+By keeping your baby at his or her optimal temperature, they can build up reserves and put on weight which helps them to grow and thrive.
 When your baby’s temperature is regulated and maintained, a baby will be more relaxed, they sleep longer and gain weight.
 This is especially important when babies are sick, premature or of low birth weight.

 Babies that behave like babies are more than likely not too cold.
 You should stay in tune with your baby’s behaviour.
 Is your baby eating, sleeping, crying, and being a normal baby?
 If so, your baby is more than likely fine.
 However, if you do have any concerns then seek advice from a healthcare professional.

 Is my baby too hot?

-When dressing your baby for sleep, it’s easy to get carried away in some instances and cause your baby to overheat.
-This can be a serious threat to your baby’s health.
+When dressing your baby for sleep, it’s easy to get carried away and accidentally cause your baby to overheat.
 Overheating a baby has been linked to an increased risk of SIDS .
-The signs of overheating in a newborn are easy to detect.
+Some signs of overheating in a newborn are sweat, red face and rapid breathing.
+Overheating can be a serious threat to your baby’s health.